brookmiles/pocket-irc/ReadMe.txt

 BUGS

-o Doesn't properly parse user mode flags like % and &, general problem of any non-EFNet server flag compatibility
+o User changes nick with query open can no longer talk to that user o Channel list breaks on non-breaking spaces in nicknames !#%#@  (irc.visp.ru, #sarovnet, "Dr Geegle") o Doesn't properly parse user mode flags like % and &, general problem of any non-EFNet server flag compatibility o Can't Send/Receive files from storage card o DCC not recognised in some formats, notice type maybe?

 TODO

-o Auto Reconnect on Disconnection o Secondary/generated nick
+o Unlamify "Trying..." and other status messages o Auto Reconnect on Disconnection o Secondary/generated nick